romqrq/Pawer/README.md

 - Users have access to free accounts that gives them access to a pool of stores to choose from.
 - Exists the possibility to offer discount codes for products to influence the user decision into buying the product.
 - With affiliate links, it's possible to increase online traffic to the store website.
-- Information is prioritized and organized in a way that users can find what is bein offered in a glance.
+- Information is prioritized and organized in a way that users can find what is being offered in a glance.
 - With the feedback system, great stores will stand out and set themselves apart, attracting more customers.
 - The standardised layout allows similar exposure for all stores, creating a plain field for competition.

 ### Pawer Goals

 The primary goal of Pawer is to create, around the dog adoption process, a meeting point for customers and business/services to meet and improve the adoption experience.
-This structure has the objective of making easier for the adoptant to get it right from the first time and reducing the chances of dogs being abandoned again.
+This structure has the objective of making it easier for the adoptant to get things right from the first time and reducing the chances of dogs being abandoned again.

 Pawer has four main target audiences: potential dog adoptants, people that already have pets, dog-related service providers and stores.